-If you want to export your video without making any payments or seeing watermarks, go back and select the free lower resolution (480p), remove any stock assets or logos from the project timeline and don't select Compression.
+If you want to export your video without making any payments or seeing watermarks, go back and select the free lower resolution (480p), remove any stock assets and remove brand elements such as logos from the timeline.

 4. Wait for your video to export

 The video will start exporting and you'll see a progress bar with a percentage indicator.

 If your video is slow to export or doesn't export, see this help article for tips on how to improve the export speed.
 Note that higher resolutions will take longer to export.